Myriad-Dreamin/shiroa/packages/shiroa/supports-text-internal.typ

-/// Collect text content of element recursively into a single string
+/// Collects text content of element recursively into a single string
 #let converter(it, limit) = {
   if limit <= 0 or it == none or it == [] { return "" }
   if it == [ ] { return converter(" ", limit) }